-From 2008 till 2011 she lived carfree as an engaged researcher studying
+From 2008 till 2011, I lived carfree as an engaged researcher studying

-Inspired by a trip to Bogotá, Colombia in August 2008, Adonia helped
+Inspired by a trip to Bogotá, Colombia in August 2008, I helped

 start the effort to organize a ciclovía in Los Angeles, and served as

 the board secretary of CicLAvia until January 2011.
-She also co-founded
+I also co-founded

 the City of Lights/ Ciudad de Luces project at the Los Angeles County Bicycle Coalition that connected day laborer

-cyclists with bike advocates in central LA.
+cyclists with bike advocacy.
 In 2012, City of Lights transformed into Multicultural Communities for Mobility.

-Adonia received her BA from Reed College in Portland, OR in 2005, and her MA in anthropology from UC Irvine in 2010.
-She currently lives in Washington, DC, and manages the Equity Initiative at the League of American Bicyclists, the country's oldest bike advocacy organization.
+I received a BA in anthropology from Reed College in Portland, OR in 2005, an MA in anthropology from UC Irvine in 2010, and a PhD in anthropology from UC Irvine in 2013.
+I currently live in Washington, DC, where I managed the Equity Initiative at the League of American Bicyclists from November 2013 to March 2015.